Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Color-Node.md

 ## Description

 Defines a constant **Vector 4** value in the shader using a **Color** field.
-Can be converted to a **Color** type [Property](Property-Types.md) via the [Node's](Node.md) context menu.
+Can be converted to a **Color** [Property Type](Property-Types.md) via the [Node's](Node.md) context menu.
 The value of the **Mode** parameter will also respected when generating the [Property](Property-Types.md).

-NOTE: Previous versions of the Color Node would convert HDR colors into the incorrect colorspace.
-The behavior is corrected now, and previously created Color Nodes will continue to use old behavior unless explicilty upgraded through the [Graph Inspector](Internal-Inspector.md).
-You may use a new Color Node in HDR space passed through one [Colorspace Conversion Node](Colorspace-Conversion-Node.md) **RGB** to **Linear** to mimic old behavior in a linear space project, and two in a Gamma space project.
+NOTE: In versions prior to 10.0, Shader Graph assumed that HDR colors from the Color Node were in gamma space.
+Version 10.0 corrected this behavior, and Shader Graph now interprets HDR colors in linear space.
+HDR Color nodes that you created with older versions maintain the old behavior, but you can use the [Graph Inspector](Internal-Inspector.md) to upgrade them.
+To mimic the old behavior on a new HDR Color node, you can use a [Colorspace Conversion Node](Colorspace-Conversion-Node.md) to convert the HDR color from **RGB** to **Linear**.

 ## Ports